-Sally & John look forward to welcoming you to Ronebhal, a 4 star Guest House on the shores of Loch Etive.
-Looking out over the Lynn of Lorn in beautiful Connel, we are 5 miles from the bustling and pretty town of Oban, ‘The Gateway to the Isles’ which is famous as the seafood capital of Scotland.
-Our guest house was built in the early 20th century with well-proportioned rooms, high ceilings and retains many original character features; the front-facing rooms, including the dining room, lounge and two deluxe bedrooms all have bay windows with stunning views across to Dunstaffnage, Morvern and the Isles of Mull & Lismore.
+Sally & John look forward to welcoming you to Ronebhal, a 4 star 'GOLD' Guest House on the shores of Loch Etive.
+Looking out over the Lynn of Lorn in beautiful Connel, we are 5 miles from the bustling and pretty town of Oban, ‘The Gateway to the Isles'.

-All rooms en-suite, walk in, powerful 'Rain' showers, some rooms with separate contemporary free-standing tubs!
+All rooms have modern en-suites with walk in, powerful 'Rain' showers, some rooms with separate contemporary free-standing tubs.

 Behind the Edwardian façade, you will find an extremely comfortable, warm and relaxing house with all the benefits we have come to expect in our modern lives while retaining its essential character.
 The sitting room is stocked with shelves of books for you to enjoy during your stay.
 Here you can relax and immerse yourself in the scene before you; sea otters, seals, herons, oyster catchers, and yachts setting off from the moorings opposite.
 Catch the sun slowly sinking behind the mountains of Mull & Morvern for a spectacular sunset.
 There is a pair of binoculars on the windowsill should something catch your eye.